 A. Zoological research and wildlife conservation

-Zoological research plays a pivotal role in understanding animal biology, behavior, physiology, genetics, and interactions with the environment (Cooke et.al., 2014).
+Zoological research plays a pivotal role in understanding animal biology, behavior, physiology, genetics, and interactions with the environment (Cooke et al., 2014).
 This field contributes significantly to species conservation, management of biodiversity, and ecological balance.
 Rapid habitat degradation, climate change, poaching, and pollution have led to accelerated biodiversity loss worldwide.
 According to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), around 1 million species face extinction, many within decades unless action is taken.
 Wildlife conservation efforts are essential for maintaining ecological integrity and ensuring the survival of both endangered and non-threatened species.
 Such efforts aim to stabilize populations, restore ecosystems, and prevent further biodiversity erosion.
 They also support sustainable livelihoods and uphold the cultural, aesthetic, and intrinsic value of wildlife.
 Zoological research provides the scientific foundation for conservation strategies, from species monitoring to policy design.

 B. Emergence and evolution of biotechnology in biological sciences

-Biotechnology has transformed biological sciences by offering advanced tools to study life at the molecular and cellular levels (Rapley et.al., 2015).
+Biotechnology has transformed biological sciences by offering advanced tools to study life at the molecular and cellular levels (Rapley et al., 2015).
 Historically, biotechnology began with traditional breeding and fermentation processes, but the modern era started in the 1970s with the discovery of restriction enzymes and the development of recombinant DNA technology.
 These milestones led to the production of genetically modified organisms, biopharmaceuticals, and molecular diagnostics.
 The Human Genome Project (HGP), completed in 2003, further revolutionized the field by enabling the sequencing of complete genomes.
 This laid the groundwork for next-generation sequencing (NGS), CRISPR-Cas9 genome editing, synthetic biology, and various omics technologies.
 These innovations have been applied in agriculture, medicine, environmental science, and increasingly in wildlife conservation and zoological studies.
 Technologies such as DNA barcoding, metagenomics, RNA sequencing, and gene editing have enhanced the precision, scale, and speed of biological investigations.
 They now enable conservationists to assess genetic diversity, detect cryptic species, diagnose diseases, and even attempt the de-extinction of extinct animals.

 C. Rationale for integrating biotechnology into conservation biology

-Integrating biotechnology into conservation biology addresses critical challenges that traditional ecological methods alone cannot resolve (Drew et.al., 2006).
+Integrating biotechnology into conservation biology addresses critical challenges that traditional ecological methods alone cannot resolve (Drew etal., 2006).
 Genetic tools can assess population structure, inbreeding levels, and evolutionary potential, which are key to designing effective conservation programs.
 For instance, genomics can uncover adaptive genetic variation necessary for survival under changing climatic conditions.
 Biotechnological approaches also aid in managing ex situ populations through advanced reproductive technologies like artificial insemination, cryopreservation, and in vitro fertilization.
 These methods have helped sustain populations of critically endangered species such as the black-footed ferret (Mustela nigripes) and the northern white rhinoceros (Ceratotherium simumcottoni).
 Moreover, environmental DNA (eDNA) techniques can detect rare or elusive species from water or soil samples without physical capture, improving biodiversity assessments while reducing harm to wildlife (Beng et.al., 2020).
 In disease ecology, molecular diagnostics rapidly identify pathogens that threaten wildlife, such as chytrid fungus in amphibians or canine distemper virus in large carnivores.
 These tools align conservation biology with precision science, allowing for evidence-based, genetically informed decision-making and contributing to the sustainability of global biodiversity efforts.

 II.
 Biotechnology in the Context of Zoology